 The law restricts health care for asylum seekers to instances “of acute diseases or pain”, in which “necessary medical or dental treatment has to be provided including medication, bandages and other benefits necessary for convalescence, recovery, or alleviation of disease or necessary services addressing consequences of illnesses.”
-The law further contains a special provision for pregnant women and for women who have recently given birth.
+Furthermore, vaccination and “necessary preventive medical check-ups” shall be provided.
+The law further contains a special provision for pregnant women and women who have recently given birth.
 They are entitled to “medical and nursing help and support”, including midwife assistance.
-Furthermore, vaccination and “necessary preventive medical check-ups” shall be provided.1
+In addition, the law states that further benefits can be granted “if they are indispensable in an individual case to secure health”.

 A common problem in practice is caused by the need to obtain a health insurance voucher (Krankenschein).
-These vouchers or certificates are usually handed out by medical personnel in the initial reception centres, but once asylum seekers have been referred to other forms of accommodation they usually have to apply for them at the social welfare office of their municipality.
-There have been reports that necessary treatment has been delayed or even denied by staff of social welfare offices, due to incompetence to decide on these matters.4 The necessity to distribute health insurance vouchers individually also imposes significant administrative burden on the social services.
+These vouchers or certificates are usually handed out by medical personnel in the initial reception centres, but once asylum seekers have been referred to other forms of accommodation, they usually have to apply for them at the social welfare office of their municipality.
+Critics have pointed out that the ambiguity of the scope of benefits under the law leads to varying interpretations in practice from municipality to municipality and may result in bureaucratic arbitrariness by case workers at the social welfare offices, who usually have no medical expertise.
+The necessity to distribute health insurance vouchers individually also imposes significant administrative burden on the social services.

-- 1. Section 4 Asylum Seekers' Benefits Act.
+Section 4 Asylum Seekers' Benefits Act.

-- 2. Section 6 Asylum Seekers‘ Benefits Act.
+Section 4(2) Asylum Seekers‘ Benefits Act.

 Higher Administrative Court Baden-Württemberg, Decision 7 S 920/98, 4 May 1998.